13igman/Search_with_keyword/README.md

 ## How to Run

-1. Save the Python code to a file, for example, `file_search_tool.py`.
+1. Save the Python code to a file, for example, `search_with_keyword.py`.
 2. Open a terminal or command prompt.
 3. Navigate to the directory where you saved the file.
-4. Run the script using the command: `python file_search_tool.py`
+4. Run the script using the command: `python search_with_keyword.py`

-## Contributing

-Contributions to this project are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.

-## License

-This project is open-source and available under the [Specify License Here, e.g., MIT License].